 We offer two categories of Training Days, allowing for progression.

-PRA/PC Training Days
+PRA/PC Training & Qualification Days

 These are a joint training initiative run by the Pony Racing Authority and the Pony Club.
 The majority of Training Days are PRA/PC ones and you can see this in their given title.

 Experienced Pony Club Instructors teach alongside BHA accredited Jockey Coaches and provide the best possible introduction to pony racing.
 These days not only allow children to ride their own pony in a controlled environment and on the gallops but also provide an insight into balance and control in a forward seat with the simple use of wobble boards, space hoppers and stepping stones, running alongside the use of traditional racing equipment such as an equicisor.

-PRA Advanced Qualification Day
+PRA Advanced Training & Qualification Day